 tip: search by species name (Scientific, English, Creole or French) or IUCN Red List status

 Seychelles Seatizens is a fish identification website and database.
 It is intended to support a wide cross-section of stakeholders and enhance their understanding, appreciation and enjoyment of the Seychelles marine environment.
-Whether you are: a fisher or fishery technician seeking to improve fishery monitoring and co-management; a diver or sports/leisure fisher seeking to identify species you have encountered; a student or researcher undertaking marine or fishery related studies; or just a consumer who would like to know the name of the fish they bought at market that day, the Seatizens website can support and enrich your activities.
+Whether you are: a fisher or fishery technician working to improve fishery monitoring and co-management; a diver or sports/leisure fisher seeking to identify species you have encountered; a student or researcher undertaking marine or fishery related studies; or just a consumer who would like to know the name of the fish they bought at market that day, the Seatizens website can support and enrich your activities.

 Using the search bar above, you can search for fish species by English, Creole, French or scientific name.
 That can be a specific or generic name.
-So for example the search will respond to enquiries such as “Vyey” or “Grouper” or “Serranidae” and present you with the species options that fall under that category.
+So for example the search will respond to inquiries such as “Vyey” or “Grouper” or “Serranidae” and present you with the species options that fall under that category.
 You can likewise search for “threatened” species as per the IUCN Red List by entering the search terms “Vulnerable”, “Endangered” or “Critically Endangered” and be presented with a list of species that meet the appropriate criteria.

 Alternatively you can click on the species tab at the top of the page.
 That will take you to the species page where you can search by taxa on the left-hand side of the page or simply scroll down through images for all the species contained on the site.